To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Head to Cala Deia for lunch at the restaurant where “The Night Manager” was filmed – C’as Patro March.
 Spend your time exploring the little city of Deia.

-Head to your hotel for check in, if you are staying in Palma, head to El Bandarra for dinner.
+Head to your hotel for check-in; if you are staying in Palma, head to El Bandarra for dinner.

 If you are staying outside of Palma this evening I recommend visiting Ben D’Avalls for an incredible tasting menu dinner.
 (Reservations required!)

 Start your day off by driving out to Soller and Port de Soller.
-(If you didn’t rent a car you can take the Soller Train and make this a day excursion).
+(If you didn’t rent a car, you can take the Soller Train and make this a day excursion).

 Drive through the Tramuntana to Port de Pollenca and take in the scenery.